n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 }
 ```

 In this function, we gonna convert the type of `cmd` so that we can use the information we stored earlier.
-Then, we close the old input/output fd and open the redirection file to replace the file describtor.
+Then, we close the old input/output fd and open the redirection file to replace the file descriptor.
 For example, if we close "stdin", the `fd` 0 would be released and the new file would use 0 as its `fd`.
-At the end, we call `runcmd` to run our sub command.
+In the end, we call `runcmd` to run our sub command.
 The command would run as a redirection command because we have replaced the input/output.

 ## Execute Commands with PIPE

-Pipe is a little more complex than the redirection.
-The command is splited to two parts by the pipe symbol and we use a pipe to connect them.
+The pipe is a little more complex than the redirection.
+The command is split into two parts by the pipe symbol and we use a pipe to connect them.
 I think there are three steps.
 1. Creat the pipe
-2. Fork two process to run two parts of command
+2. Fork two processes to run two parts of the command
-3. Replace the stdout of left part with the pipe-in.
+3. Replace the stdout of the left part with the pipe-in.
-4. Replace the stdin of right part with the pipe-out
+4. Replace the stdin of the right part with the pipe-out
 5. run the commands

-For the parser, we need to split the command with pipe symbol.
+For the parser, we need to split the command with the pipe symbol.
 The parser is elegant.

 ```c
 struct cmd*
 parsepipe(char **ps, char *es)